-Embryo adoption involves the transfer of embryos donated by couples or individuals who have undergone in vitro fertilization (IVF) and have remaining embryos they no longer need or plan to use.
-These embryos are matched with couples who desire to have a child.
+Embryo adoption entails the transfer of embryos donated by individuals or couples who have undergone in vitro fertilization (IVF) and possess surplus embryos they no longer plan to use.
+These embryos find matches with couples eager to expand their family.

-Prospective adoptive parents typically start by researching the Snowflakes website and having a conversation with a Snowflakes Inquiry Specialist.
-Embryo Adoption, just like other forms of adoption, requires a home study.
-Most families complete a Snowflakes Family Evaluation (SFE).
+Prospective adoptive parents typically begin by exploring the Snowflakes website and engaging in a conversation with a Snowflakes Inquiry Specialist.
+Similar to other adoption processes, embryo adoption requires a home study, often fulfilled through a Snowflakes Family Evaluation (SFE).

-Matching: The matching process is threefold.
-Placing (or donating) families have preferences, adopting families outline their preferences in an Orientation conversation, and the Snowflakes Referral Clinic where you will have your Frozen Embryo Transfer (FET), also has preferences.
-Once a match has been identified, and the placing family has given their approval, adoptive parents can explore the placing family's profile, medical history and topline embryo report to decide if they accept or deny the match.
+Matching: The matching process involves preferences from placing families, adopting families, and the Snowflakes Referral Clinic where the Frozen Embryo Transfer (FET) takes place.
+Once a match is identified and approved by the placing family, adoptive parents can review the placing family's profile and medical history before deciding to accept or decline the match.

-Embryo Transfer: The embryos ship to the referral clinic and are transferred to the adoptive mother's uterus in a procedure called a Frozen Embryo Transfer (FET).
-The adoptive parents will have a conversation with the Reproductive Endocrinologist about whether one or two embryos are transferred at the same time.
+Embryo Transfer: The embryos are transported to the referral clinic and transferred to the adoptive mother's uterus through a Frozen Embryo Transfer (FET) procedure.
+The number of embryos transferred is determined in consultation with the Reproductive Endocrinologist.

-Pregnancy and Parenthood: Following a successful transfer, the adoptive mother carries the baby to term, experiencing the joys of pregnancy and childbirth.
+Pregnancy and Parenthood: Following a successful transfer, the adoptive mother experiences the joys of pregnancy and childbirth, leading to parenthood.

-A Path to Parenthood: Embryo adoption provides an opportunity to couples struggling with infertility or other reproductive challenges to experience pregnancy, childbirth, and parenthood.
+A Path to Parenthood: Couples facing infertility or reproductive challenges can experience pregnancy, childbirth, and parenthood through embryo adoption.

-Genetics: When couples struggle with a known genetic issue or have had recurrent miscarriages, embryo adoption provides a way to build your family without passing along problematic or life threatening genetics.
+Genetics: Embryo adoption is an option for couples dealing with known genetic issues, providing a way to build a family without passing on problematic genetics.

-Ethical and Life-Affirming Choice: Embryo adoption offers a unique way to give remaining embryos the opportunity to develop into healthy children rather than being discarded, donated to science, or frozen indefinitely.
+Ethical and Life-Affirming: Embryo adoption offers a life-affirming choice, allowing remaining embryos the chance to develop into healthy children rather than facing other alternatives.

 Considerations and Challenges

-Snowflakes Embryo adoption has come alongside placing and adopting families for over 25 years thereby opening doors to a unique and fulfilling journey towards parenthood.
-To learn more, visit Snowflakes.org or fill out our Inquiry Form to speak with one of our staff.
+Snowflakes Embryo Adoption has been supporting placing and adopting families for over 25 years, offering a unique and fulfilling journey toward parenthood.
+For more information, visit Snowflakes.org or fill out the Inquiry Form to connect with our staff.